+At the time, legislators thought bankruptcies were being used by consumers to simply avoid paying their debts.
+Most of the debt at the time was credit card debt.
 They also wanted to protect companies and individuals from being forced into bankruptcy by creditors.
 That used to occur via a petition for involuntary bankruptcy.

 There are three advantages of bankruptcy.
 First, those in debt could hold off the collection efforts of creditors.
 Second, they could have unsecured debts simply written off.
 Third, they could get their debt reorganized and interest payments reduced on secured loans.

 First, homeowners were forced to take equity out of their homes to pay back their debts.
 Before the Act was passed, the home was protected from creditors, even under bankruptcy.
 Homeowners could declare bankruptcy on their personal debt, freeing up funds to pay their mortgages and save their homes.

 That is supported by earlier data.
-In the three months before the Act was passed, there were 667,431 bankruptcies (Q4 2005).
-This plummeted to 116,771 the first quarter of 2006.
+In the three months before the Act was passed, there were 667,431 bankruptcies in the fourth quarter of 2005.
+This plummeted to 116,771 in the first quarter of 2006.
 It was just 155,833 in the second quarter.

+Despite the law, the 2008 Financial Crisis sent bankruptcies skyrocketing.
 In the second quarter 2009, 381,073 people were forced into bankruptcy.
 By then, homeowners could no longer rely on home equity to pay their bills.
 They lost their home, and still had to declare bankruptcy.
 Such a dramatic increase in such a short period of time shows how many families folded in the face of unsustainable debt.

 Higher bankruptcies couldn't have come at a worse time for the economy.
 Vendors who no longer received payments eventually went bankrupt themselves.
 That created more unemployment.
-Although families who received bankruptcy protection were temporarily saved from crushing debt, it stayed on their credit report for ten years.
+Although families who received bankruptcy protection were temporarily saved from crushing debt, it stayed on their credit report for 10 years.
 That prevented them from buying a house or obtaining credit.
 Both trends prolonged the housing crisis and recession.